-ASA FEDERATION QUALIFIERS:
+ASA FEDERATION QUALIFIER GUIDELINES:

 A. All ASA certified clubs are guaranteed a minimum of one (1) Qualifier date.
 Clubs requesting dates for Qualifiers or the State Championship must submit their request to their respective State Director.

 a.
 ASA State Directors will coordinate all club date requests with the Federation Director